Skip to main content

 Configuration Validation

-What Is Validated
+What Is Checked

 • File exists and is accessible

-• File is not a directory
+• File path is a file, not a directory

 • YAML syntax is valid